BjornL1/heritage-housing2/README.md

    - Description of factors that may impact the sale (features and attributes).
 - Project Background
    - A short background about the motivation and request to initiate the project.
+- Project Dataset
+   - Description of the scope of the dataset.
 - Project Business Requirements
    - This section outlines the business requirements derived from the project background.